In 2016/17, 55 young people participated in our youth activities, including ESOL, mentoring, and artistic workshops

 Our youth project emphasises personal development and aims to explore the full potential of each participant.
 Through this project, young people can access English lessons and gain valuable transferable skills, such as film making, photography and event organisation.

-In 2014/15, 32 young people participated in creative workshops and 23 organised IRMO’s annual Together as One festival, a multi-sensory day-long feast of music, spoken word, dance, theatre, debates and workshops.
+In 2016/17, we delivered 135 hours of ESOL, engaged 22 young people in our creative workshops and supported 23 to organise IRMO’s annual Together as One festival, a multi-sensory day-long feast of music, spoken word, dance, theatre, debates and workshops.

 We are excited to deliver this project as part of a consortium called Building Young Brixton (BYB), which is co-led by 7 Lambeth-based organisations, providing a broad and diverse offer.
 See ‘Our Funders and Partners’ for more information.